RoshanD15/weavd/README.md

 # weavd
-A web app to track and visualize personal fragrance Closets and usage stats.
+A web app to track and visualize personal fragrance MyClosets and usage stats.
 ## Features
 - Secure user authentication and login
 - Add, edit, and remove Items in your personal wardrobe